ssighakoli/Advanced-Database-Organization/assign2/README.md

 These functions are used to pin pages, unpin pages, mark pages as dirty, and force a page back to disk.<br>

 #### 1.markDirty():
+- This function is used to set the specified page frame's dirtyBit to 1.
+- By repeatedly checking each page in the buffer pool, it locates the page frame using pageNum.
+- When found, it sets dirtyBit = 1 for that page.

 #### 2.pinPage():